RoosterBooster007/LethalTweaks/README.md

 | T | **Name tags** | Toggle |

 ## Issues & Contributions
 Please follow the available issue templates when submitting requests.
-Use the discussions when wanting to chat.
-Pull requests and user contributions are encouraged and always welcome.
+Use the discussions tab when wanting to chat.
+Pull requests and other user contributions are encouraged and always welcome.

 ## Licencing (GPLv3)
 Read the **LICENSE.md** file for more information.
 The **Contributor Agreement** can be found there too.
 By downloading or contributing to this repo, you agree to the terms stated in the **LICENSE.md**.